nounsDAO/nouns-diligence/reports/proposal-37.md

 ## Overview

-Proposal 37 lowers the proposal threshold basis points value in the Nouns DAO contract from 50 to 25.
+Proposal 37 lowers the proposal threshold BPS (basis points) storage value in the Nouns DAO contract from 50 to 25.

 **Note**: One basis point is equal to 0.01%.